 Builders implement combine methods that fold recursive traversal results into a single value.
 Because we often want to describe both the Builder and Augmentor in a single class, the library provides one, ID, that implements both and includes methods for primitive types (i.e., int, boolean, etc.), that act as the identity function.
 The first parameter passed to a combine method is the original object being traversed, while the others are the result of recursively traversing each of its fields.
-Our implementation uses reflection, so results are passed to methods in the order the corresponding fields appear in the program text.
+Our implementation uses Java reflection, so fields are traversed in the order they are defined in the program text.
 Figure 6 shows a simple toString function over BSTs that returns a string of nested named parenthesis representing the given tree.